Skip to Content

 The mixture must become "puffy", full of air bubbles, and the colour will turn light cream.

-Using a wire whisk, stir the sauce until it thickens and comes to a slow boil.
+Using a wire whisk, stir the sauce until the sauce thickens and comes to a slow boil.

-Add the mushrooms, mustard, parsley, and Mushroom Sauce.
+Add the mushrooms, soaked mustard, parsley, and Mushroom Sauce.

 Season to taste.